gregvanbrug/advanced-css-tooling/README.md

 Each directory contains a package.json, Gruntfile, demo src files, and some even a bower.json.

 cd into the tool you want to give a spin, npm install (&& optionally bower install), and grunt.
 Checkout the target/www/assets/css directories to see the output.
-In the all-together-now and uncss directories there is an addition grunt dist task that will do some additional processing.
+In the hackers and uncss directories there is an addition grunt dist task that will do some additional processing.